58% would repurchase

 Favorite perfume of allllll time. :) I first tried this @ a friends house and adored it.
 It's such a girly & classy scent.
 Every time I wear it I get compliments - so it's def HG status for me!

+My favorite perfume!
+I get so many compliments when I wear it and I wear it almost everyday.
 I did prefer the old version though but now I guess I've g otten used to the new one and I love it.
 The sad thing is that this is so popular that almost everyone got a bottle at home, so it's not a unique scent anymore..

 Are you sure this product is discontinued?